Roberto Linck: Business

 Linck is the owner of Linck Group, an American investment company that owns Miami Dade FC, and Ginga Scout.

-In 2014, Linck Group acquired the company Conttratta.
-Conttratta represents and is responsible for the image of artists and sports figures such as Claudia Alende, Naldo Benny, Laura Rizzotto, Edgaras Jankauskas, Roberto Carlos da Silva, Fabio Simplicio and Emerson Ferreira da Rosa.
+In 2014, Linck founded the company Conttratta.
+Conttratta represented artists and sports figures such as Claudia Alende, Naldo Benny, Laura Rizzotto, Edgaras Jankauskas, Lowe Leon, Roberto Carlos da Silva, Fabio Simplicio and Emerson Ferreira da Rosa.

 Linck was the founder of Miami Dade FC, an American soccer club.
 In the first year of the club, they were crowned champions of the NAL.
 Played two international friendly matches against the Brazil champions Cruzeiro, competed in an international tournament in Colombia and won an award from the United Nations.

 On 3 November 2015, former Brazil capitain Emerson Ferreira da Rosa announced that he was joining Miami Dade FC.

 On 1 November 2015, alongside his partner Roberto Carlos, they launched Ginga Scout, a soccer software application to help connect players with scouts from around the globe.

 On 22 February 2017 Linck Group acquired the shoe factory Moeller Design.
 With over 250 employees, the shoe factory produces 2,700 pairs daily.

-Film and TV career
+Film and TV

 In 2017 Linck wrote and directed his debut short film, Lock All Doors, the film stars model Claudia Alende.

-He was feature in the television show FIFA Football, episode 126, together with Louis Saha and Emerson Ferreira da Rosa.
+He was featured in the television show FIFA Football, episode 126, together with Louis Saha and Emerson Ferreira da Rosa.

 Linck directed the TV Series Camino Al Gol, in which soccer scouts travel through Colombia to pick 1 winner out of 5,000 trialists.

-In 2022, Linck played the role of the Doctor in the psychological thriller Unfelt along side National Treasure actor Timothy V. Murphy.
+In 2022, Linck played the role of the Doctor in the psychological thriller Unfelt alongside National Treasure actor Timothy V. Murphy.